wassname/repr-preference-optimization/research_journal.md

 lets avoid bnb as it's slow, doenst help, bust things, and I'm not sure the dtype I'm mean to use?

+Hmm it works without bnb, at least side does.
+How high a lr can it handle?
+It hardly moves for 3e-5 in my prev nbs 1e-4 was ok... lets try again